This site comes to you from Harborne, Birmingham, UK

 and how many you are cooking for.
 Experiment!!!

 Heat the oil (or butter) in a large saucepan and add the onions, carrot and celery and garlic.
 Cover and cook gently for 10 minutes until soft.

 (If you want a thicker soup add one tablespoon plain flour after the 10 minutes and let it just simmer in the juices for a minute or so.)

 Add the sugar, salt, pepper and tomatoes. (and optional garam masala) Add some tomato puree if a stronger taste is required.
 Stir and cook for another 5 minutes.

 Add the stock slowly, stirring, if using the herbs add them too, bring to the boil and simmer for 10 minutes.
-When cooled a little liquidise until smooth.
+Leave to cool down and then liquidise until smooth.

 Simmer for a further 10 minutes.
-If using the double cream stir in at the end.
+If using the double cream stir in at the end before serving.

 (Sprinkle some chopped basil on top - optional.)